 Evaluating RAVICTI® (glycerol phenylbutyrate) Oral Liquid for phenylbutyrate-naïve patients

-Look over the patient treatment profile and administration features of RAVICTI
+Look over the patient treatment profile, and get helpful information for starting RAVICTI.

 Sarah, a 22-year-old patient with ornithine transcarbamylase (OTC) deficiency.Sarah, a 22-year-old patient with ornithine transcarbamylase (OTC) deficiency.